UO-Data-Science/netneuro-Rpackagemangers/README.md

 ```
 4) Install packages

-One an enviroment is activated you can install software into it.
+One an environment is activated you can install software into it.
 Install r and r-studio with

 ```
 conda install conda-forge::r-base